Detector signal characterization with a Bayesian network in XENONnT: Introduction

-Motivated by such applications, we developed a Bayesian network for a waveform-based analysis of detector signals.
-With this method, we aimed to quantify how alike a detector signal is to the understood models of scintillation (S1 signals) and ionization (S2 signals).
-S1 and S2 signals which can be explained by these understood models are defined as ``canonical'' in shape.
+Motivated by such applications, we developed a Bayesian network for a waveform-based analysis of detector signals, where the waveform is defined as the shape of the signal observed by the photosensors as a function of time.
+With this method, we aimed to quantify how alike a detector signal is to the models of scintillation (S1 signals) and ionization (S2 signals).
+S1 and S2 signals which can be explained by these models are defined as ``canonical'' in shape.
 We constructed a Bayesian network to quantify the extent to which a detector signal shape is canonical.
-We evaluated how the model performs in classifying S1 and S2 signals respectively and compared the model performance to that of the baseline method of signal classification.
+We evaluated how the model performs in classifying S1 and S2 signals, respectively, and compared the model performance to that of the baseline method of signal classification described in~\cite{Aprile:2022vux}.
 Then, we further applied this quality metric beyond signal classification as the primary detector signal quality feature in event selection.
 We present the first application of a \mbox{waveform-based} analysis of detector signals using a Bayesian network by analyzing the electronic-recoil data reported in~\cite{Aprile:2022vux} and obtain results that are in agreement with the original work.

 The paper is organized as follows.
-In Section~\ref{sec:xenonnT} we provide an overview of the XENONnT experiment.
-In Section~\ref{sec:signal_classification} we describe the use of a Bayesian network to study S1 and S2 signal classification.
-In Section~\ref{sec:signal_characterization} we apply the quantitative scores from the Bayesian network for selecting ER events, and we further present the results of this application.
-And finally in Section~\ref{sec:conclusions} we summarize the results and outline future work.
+In Sec.~\ref{sec:xenonnT} we provide an overview of the XENONnT experiment.
+In Sec.~\ref{sec:signal_classification} we describe the use of a Bayesian network to study S1 and S2 signal classification.
+In Sec.~\ref{sec:signal_characterization} we apply the quantitative scores from the Bayesian network for selecting ER events, and we further present the results of this application.
+And finally in Sec.~\ref{sec:conclusions} we summarize the results and outline future work.